librarianphp/parsed/README.md

-# contentparser
+# Parsed
-A generic content parser based on the devto markdown + frontmatter format, with liquid tag support
+A generic content parser based on the devto post format, with liquid tag support, using erusev/parsedown as base markdown parser.